 on the earthquake's energy release, proximity to the epicenter, physical

-rupture along the fault, propagation path of surface seismic waves, and the
+rupture along the fault, propagation path of surface seismic waves,

 magnitude and duration of the dynamic, near-field, strong motions.